CassieMcPeek/ECE382_Lab8/README.md

 While this code had the right logic, there was a slight issue with it.
 Because I had it following the left wall, instead of waiting until it sensed the center wall to turn left (like in required functionality), I wanted it to make a turn as soon as the left wall was no longer detected.
 This was done by using the threshold code above, but it made too wide of a turn.
 The wide turn made it hard for the robot to get back and follow the left wall in time to detect the center wall and make a right turn.
 So, in order to make the robot turn sharper, I changed the way the robot turned.
 Instead of stopping one motor and only having one move forward to turn the robot, I did a tank turn.
 For this, I had one motor moving forward, while the other moved backwards.
 This made the turn sharper and therefore the robot could follow the wall more easily.

+Once I had B functionality, I moved onto A. I didn't demonstrate B functionality because I was able to demonstrate A functionality which covers B functionality as well.

 # A/Bonus functionality

 I have good code to get through the third door, the only problem is that my robot hits the wall at various times.
 I think this is due to the shadows in the maze that distract the IR sensors.
 In order to combat this, I tried using a different maze and increasing the threshold for sensing the left wall.

 After playing with the threshold values and trying all three mazes, I was able to acheive A functionality and Bonus functionality.
-I cemonstrated A functionality to Capt Trimble, and then demonstrated Bonus functionality to Mr. Evans during class on 12 DEC 2014 around 1250.
+I demonstrated A functionality to Capt Trimble, and then demonstrated Bonus functionality to Mr. Evans during class on 12 DEC 2014 around 1250.

 # Conclusion